 Computed Tomography (CT Scan)

 Computed tomography, also known as CT scan or CAT scan, uses computer-processed X-rays to produce tomographic images or “slices” of specific organs and areas of the body.
-Allegiance Health offers standard CT studies as well as high resolution and 3D angiography.
+Henry Ford Allegiance Health offers standard CT studies as well as high resolution and 3D angiography.
 Learn more about our CT Scan technology.

 A mammogram is an x-ray exam of the breast that’s used to detect and evaluate breast changes.
-Three of Allegiance Health’s imaging locations are equipped with full-field mammography, which includes a computer-aided detection system (CAD) that assists in detecting breast tissue abnormalities.
+Three of Henry Ford Allegiance Health’s imaging locations are equipped with full-field mammography, which includes a computer-aided detection system (CAD) that assists in detecting breast tissue abnormalities.
 Learn more about our mammography services.

 Mobile Health Coach